The following energy and weatherization programs are available through local Community Action Agencies and other community service providers:

 Oregon Housing and Community Services

 Helps low-income customers whose electric service has been disconnected or is in danger of being disconnected due to home heating costs.
-Available to electric heat customers of PGE and Pacific Power.
+Available to electric heat customers of Portland General Electric (PGE) and Pacific Power.

 Offers free weatherization and energy conservation services to reduce utility bills.
 Participants receive an energy audit and may qualify for insulation, furnace repair, heating duct improvements and minor energy-related home repairs.